rodrigobdz/generator-lnm/readme.md

 # generator-lnm [![Build Status](https://travis-ci.com/rodrigobdz/generator-lnm.svg?branch=master)](https://travis-ci.com/rodrigobdz/generator-lnm)

-> Scaffold out a node module
+> Scaffold out a node module with linted files and [update notifier](https://github.com/yeoman/update-notifier)

 If you are wondering how this is different to generator-nm, read the [credits](#credits) section.